 What moons are around Uranus?

 It was mentioned earlier that Uranus has 27 natural satellites.
-Another interesting facts of Uranus for kids are the names of the satellites, they are derived from the works of Shakespeare and Alexander Pope.
+More interesting facts of Uranus for kids are the names of the satellites; they are derived from the works of Shakespeare and Alexander Pope.
 The main satellites are Oberon, Titania (the largest satellite in Uranus and is considered the eighth largest moon in the solar system), Umbriel (appears to be the oldest satellite), Ariel (appears as the youngest satellite) and Miranda (the smallest of the main satellites).

 How about its planetary rings?

 Uranus has rings but it’s mostly composed of dark particles; there are 13 distinct rings to date.
-The brightest of all is sigma ring, most of its rings are few kilometers wide.
+The brightest of all is the sigma ring, most of its rings are few kilometers wide.
 The rings are assumed to be young.
 It’s believed that the rings did not form along with Uranus and they were made from different parts of moons that were shattered in the past.

 How many spacecraft have visited Uranus?

-Another fun fact of Uranus for kids is, it was only Voyager 2 in 1986 that flew by Uranus.
+Another fun fact of Uranus for kids is it was only Voyager 2 in 1986 that flew by Uranus.
 So far, only one spacecraft has orbited around Uranus and it was only briefly before heading to Neptune.
 There are no plans yet to send any mission to Uranus.
 According to facts of Saturn for kids presently, there is one spacecraft that studies Saturn – the Cassini.

 Are there other interesting facts about Uranus?

 Why is Uranus an interesting planet?
 It was the first planet to be discovered using a modern telescope.
 Before its discovery, Herschel was charting the stars in the Gemini constellation.
 He then observed an object that appeared to be a disk.
 At first, his initial conclusion was a comet discovery.
-He then reported his findings, when he started calculating the orbit of the object, he was puzzled because it was circular; note that comets have an elliptical path.
+He then reported his findings when he started calculating the orbit of the object.
+He was puzzled because it was circular; note that comets have an elliptical path.

 No matter how noble the name was, people didn’t accept it.
 As a result, many suggested names.
 Finally, the people agreed on Uranus, in relation to the previous tradition of naming planets after Roman and Greek mythology.
 As a matter of fact, Uranus is the only planet that is named after a Greek God.